dashed/git-chain/README.md

 This tool is largely inspired by [Shopify/git-chain](https://github.com/Shopify/git-chain).
 In fact, I initially used this tool first, before writing my own version.

+You may be interested in exploring these tools that have a richer feature set than `git chain`:

 - https://github.com/epage/git-stack

 - https://github.com/timothyandrew/gh-stack

 # License